-Memcheck is not perfect; it occasionally produces false positives, and there are mechanisms for suppressing these.
+Memcheck is not perfect; it occasionally produces false positives,

 However, it is typically right 99% of the time, so you should be wary of ignoring its error messages.
 After all, you wouldn't ignore warning messages produced by a compiler, right?
 The suppression mechanism is also useful if Memcheck is reporting errors in library code that you cannot change.